The Roselands Charitable Trust

 Kenneth Johnson established the Trust to extend support beyond his local area, noting: “While our emphasis is on supporting small local groups, our association with the Community Foundation has given us access to the greater needs in Cumbria and areas we do not normally reach.”

-The Trust operates in partnership with Cumbria Community Foundation, which handles the application assessment and grant distribution processes.
+The Trust operates in partnership with Cumbria Community Foundation, which administers the Roselands Trust Fund for grant applications and distribution.

 How to Apply